Skip to Content

 Doing it this way does take a lot of steps, but they take such a small amount of time and then you can go do something else while you wait for things to dry.

-You could easily bust this out over the course of a lazy weekend at home and you would still get a sense of accomplishment, & rest, out of your weekend.
+You could easily bust this out over the course of a lazy weekend at home and you would still get a sense of accomplishment, and rest, out of your weekend.
 It’s super win/win!

 Keep in mind, these are instructions according to me.
 I’m by no means a professional “patcher”, but I do things in a way that makes sense to me, so if you don’t like the way I patched my doors…don’t let the back button hit you on the way out ;).